mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `GridFilterItem['columnField']` was renamed to `GridFilterItem['field']`
 - The `GridFilterItem['operatorValue']` was renamed to `GridFilterItem['operator']`
 - The `GridFilterItem['operator']` is now required.
+- The `GridFilterInputValue` component cannot be used with `singleSelect` columns anymore.
+Use `GridFilterInputSingleSelect` instead.

 ### Other exports